raul23/pyebooktools/README.rst

 """"""""""""""""""""""""""
 * ``calibre_folder``; no config variable; **required**

-  Calibre library folder which will be traversed and all its book files will be renamed.
-The renamed files will be moved to the ouput folder and their corresponding metadata files will either be moved or symlinked (if the flag ``--symlink-only`` is enabled).
+  Calibre library folder which will be traversed and all the book files in it will be renamed.
+The renamed files will be either moved or symlinked (if the ``--symlink-only`` flag is enabled) to the ouput folder along with their corresponding metadata.

 * ``-o <value>``, ``--output-folder <value>``; config variable ``output_folder``; **default value is the current working directory** (check with ``pwd``)

-  This is the output folder the renamed books will be moved to.
+  This is the output folder the renamed books will be moved to along with their metadata files.
 The default value is the current working directory.

 split [<OPTIONS>] folder_with_books
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^